-If the well marker reaches red zone( 10 units of water), you may end the game by saying, Now the bore well has reached 10 units and is dried up.
+If the well marker reaches red zone (10 units of water), you may end the game by saying, b.
+It is the 10th round of the game

+Now the bore well has reached 10 units and is dried up.
 There is no longer any recharge for irrigating crops or drinking.
 Now what will you do?

 The above question allows the players to experience the impact of the well going dry and considering their options.
 There are no answers and should only take 1-2 minutes.